Measuring Returns

 If you remember nothing else from this guide, remember this.
 When an AI program is working at the org level, you will see at least three of the following four changes inside twelve months.
 If you see fewer than three, the program is not landing, regardless of what your dashboard says.

 That is the whole heuristic.
 Three of four, inside a year.
 If you have it, the program is working and you should fund the layers that produced it.
-If you do not, the program is not working and another training cohort is not going to fix it.
+If you don’t, the program isn’t working and another training cohort isn’t going to fix it.

 When to kill a seat